RaphaelGuerra/eco-explorer/README.md

 - Learnings: pacing simple game loops, cosmetic feedback (motion/sfx), and quick i18n

 ## License
 All rights reserved.
-Personal portfolio project — not for commercial use.
+Personal portfolio project — not for production use.